w3c/aria/README.md

 # Accessible Rich Internet Applications (WAI-ARIA)

 This repository maintains specifications and related publications for the Accessible Rich Internet Applications suite of technologies.
 This is developed by the [ARIA Working Group](http://www.w3.org/WAI/ARIA/).
-The staff contact is [Michael Cooper](http://www.w3.org/People/cooper/).
+The W3C staff contact is Daniel Montalvo.
 Please do not provide commit access to this repository without coordination.

 ## The default branch has been renamed